awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-create-subscribe-endpoint-to-topic.md

 1. In your web browser, a subscription confirmation with your subscription ID is displayed\.

-## To Subscribe an Endpoint to an Amazon SNS Topic Using the AWS SDK for Java<a name="create-subscribe-endpoint-to-topic-aws-java"></a>
+## To subscribe an endpoint to an Amazon SNS topic using the AWS SDK for Java<a name="create-subscribe-endpoint-to-topic-aws-java"></a>

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.